asreview/asreview/docs/source/features/screening.rst

 labeled records.

 Underneath the progress plot, the number of irrelevant records after the last relevant is shown.
-This statistic might help in deciding when to stop reviewing.
+This statistic might help in deciding when to stop reviewing, see `blogpost *ASReview Class 101*
+<https://asreview.nl/blog/asreview-class-101/>`_ for more instructions how to
+use this graph.

 DOI